olillevik/skatteetaten.github.io/OpenShift/setup.md

  - create other routes/automate opening traffic in network infrastructure (webseal/BiG-IP)
  - what version strategy you want to use

-The boober process is idempotent so calling it several times will only update the required parts in the old objects.
+The setup process is idempotent so calling it several times will only update the required parts in the old objects.

-The result of the boober process is illustrated in the diagram below.
+The result of this process is illustrated in the diagram below.
 Here we are using major strategy and deploying all new releases under the 1 major tag.

 ![Deploy](deploy.png)